bunyaminkirmizi/subgroups/README.md

 # subgroups
-This is a website that you can create hierarchical groups
+This is a web app that you can create hierarchical groups